 Start-Service sshd

 sudo systemctl restart sshdOn Linux systems with SELinux enabled, ensure the sftp-server binary has the correct SELinux context.
-Run ls -Z /usr/libexec/openssh/sftp-server and check that it has the system_u:object_r:ssh_exec_t:s0 context or similar.
-If not, run sudo restorecon /usr/libexec/openssh/sftp-server to restore the default context.
+Run ls -Z /usr/libexec/openssh/sftp-server and confirm it has a context like system_u:object_r:ssh_exec_t:s0.
+If not, restore the default with sudo restorecon -v /usr/libexec/openssh/sftp-server.

 For Teleport SSH proxy users, this error often means the agent needs restarting or re-registering with the cluster.
 Check agent logs with journalctl -u teleport for details.

 Some managed SSH services (like AWS Systems Manager Session Manager) use proprietary subsystems.
-The 'subsystem request failed' error there indicates a different root cause and requires checking service-specific documentation.
+A 'subsystem request failed' error there indicates a different root cause and requires checking service-specific documentation.

 sign_and_send_pubkey: no mutual signature supported